 - Disability.
-The Code of Practice outlines that "reasonable adjustment is a duty for all settings and schools provided under current Disability Equality legislation but standing alone, does not constitute Special Educational Needs
+The Code of Practice outlines that "reasonable adjustment is a duty for all settings and schools provided under current Disability Equality legislation but standing alone, does not constitute Special Educational Needs.

-- Attendance and punctuality
+- Attendance and Punctuality

-- Health and welfare
+- Health and Welfare

-- English as an additional language
+- English Additional Language

 - Being in receipt of Pupil Premium Grant

-- Being a looked after child
+- · Being a Looked After Child

 - Being a child of Serviceman/woman